RoobScoobs/json-study/study.md

 source of hard-to-debug errors.

 JSON cannot have methods, since it is a data exchange format.
 Since it only represents data, it cannot have behavior.
-It cannnot have behavior because it is not an object.
+It cannot have behavior because it is not an object.

 JSON only looks like an object.
 It is not an object.